Tails86/ansi-string/README.md

 ### AnsiStr

 AnsiStr is an immutable version of AnsiString.
 The advantage of this object is that isinstance(AnsiStr(), str) returns True.
-The disadvantages are that all formatting functionality return a new object rather than formatting in-place, and the output is always automatically simplified, so using escape codes outside of the internally-known ones may result in undesired behavior.
+The disadvantage is that all formatting functionality return a new object rather than formatting in-place.

 #### Example 1
 Code: